Blockstream/esplora/README.md

 ## Docker config options

+Start with `-e DEBUG=verbose` to enable more verbose logging.

 Start with `-e NO_PRECACHE=1` to disable pre-caching of statistics for "popular addresses", which may take a long time and is not necessary for personal use.